scott-mescudi/stegano/README.md

 ## Features

-- **PNG Image Support:** Embed and extract data from PNG images.
-- **JPEG Image Support:** Embed and extract data from JPEG images.
+- **Multi-Image Support:** Supports all images compatible with the `image.Image` type in Go.
 - **Data Compression:** Utilizes ZSTD compression for efficient embedding.
-- **Capacity Calculation:** Calculate the maximum data capacity of an image for embedding.
+- **Capacity Calculation:** Calculates the maximum data capacity of an image for embedding.
-- **Variable Depth Encoding:** Can adjust how many bits in a byte are used to store data.
+- **Variable Depth Encoding:** Embeds bits up to and including the specified index.
+- **Concurrency:** Increases speed at the cost of memory usage.
+- **Embed at Certain Depth:** Embeds 1 bit per channel at the specified index.
+- **Save Image:** Efficient PNG encoding.
+- **Decode Image:** Helper function to decode images into the `image.Image` type.

 ---